 Beta blockers are one of the five major drug classes recommended for the treatment of hypertension.25 When compared to placebo, beta blockers significantly reduce the risk of stroke, heart failure, and major cardiovascular events in patients with hypertension.28 Beta blockers are equally as effective as other blood pressure-lowering drug classes in preventing cardiovascular events in hypertensive patients, with the exception of stroke.26

-Beta blockers are associated with an increased risk of diabetes in predisposed patients.26 β-blockers are the treatment of choice in hypertensive patients with symptomatic angina, post-MI, HFrEF, need for the heart rate control, or as an alternative to angiotensin-converting enzyme inhibitors (ACEi) and angiotensin II receptor blockers in younger hypertensive women.26
+Beta blockers are associated with an increased risk of diabetes in predisposed patients.26 β-blockers are the treatment of choice in hypertensive patients with symptomatic angina, post-MI, HFrEF, need for the heart rate control, or as an alternative to angiotensin-converting enzyme or ACE inhibitors (ACEi) and angiotensin II receptor blockers in younger hypertensive women.26

 In the case of uncomplicated hypertension, hypertension with chronic kidney disease, beta blockers can be added if hypertension proved to be resistant to treatment combination consisting of ACEi or angiotensin II receptor blockers with calcium channel blockers and diuretic.26